Snapchat/KeyDB-docs/docs/modules-api-ref.md

     void *RedisModule_Alloc(size_t bytes);

 Use like malloc().
-Memory allocated with this function is reported in Redis INFO memory, used for keys eviction according to maxmemory settings and in general is taken into account as memory allocated by Redis.
+Memory allocated with this function is reported in KeyDB INFO memory, used for keys eviction according to maxmemory settings and in general is taken into account as memory allocated by KeyDB.
 You should avoid using malloc().

 ## `RedisModule_Calloc`